DiSSCo/dissco-data-exporter-backend/README.md

 # dissco-data-exporter
-Manages the packaging and exporting of DiSSCO data to clients
+Manages the packaging and exporting of DiSSCo data to clients